How to start a Shopify store? (2019 guide)

 - In your shipping setting, enable multiple locations

 - If you change the shipping origin to a location without carrier support, then the rates for that carrier will not be shown at checkout.
 Be aware to make your shipping cost visible to customers.
-The last thing any shopper want is to be hit with an unexpected charge.
+The last thing any shopper wants is to be hit with an unexpected charge.

 - If you are not in the United States and Canada, then you can only have one package type.
 If you operate in the United States, then you can add USPS flat rate packaging.